-- 5. Several common projets are carried out jointly by COMECON countries, the most conspicuous being the "Friendship" pipeline system which is intended to transport Russian oil to several European satellites, and possible other countries.
+- 5. Several common projects are carried out jointly by COMECON countries, the most conspicuous being the "Friendship" pipeline system which is intended to transport Russian oil to several European satellites, and possible other countries.
 Efforts have also been made to co-ordinate economic plans, first within the framework of annual stages of each country's long-term plans, and more recently in dovetailing as far as possible the longer-term plans themselves. - 6.
-As a whole, it is difficult to assess the importance and value of COMECON as an instrument of integration of the economics of the various countries of the Soviet bloc.
+As a whole, it is difficult to assess the importance and value of COMECON as an instrument of integration of the economies of the various countries of the Soviet bloc.
 Such an assessment, always difficult in the case of international organizations endowed with influence rather than the wielding of power, is still more uncertain in a Communist system, owing to lack of reliable information.
-In particular, it is not absolutely clear which has more weight: - (i) between COMECON and Communist parties, the latter having probably a strong impact on decisions, both at national levels and at the level of the Soviet bloc as a whole; this was again emphazised as a conference of Secretary Generals and high party officials, together with heads of governments was held in Moscow recently before the 16th session of the Council Meeting in June, 1962. - (11) between countries acting individually, pairs of countries negotiating bilateral agreements, and COMECON itself; and - (111) between the European satellites and the USSR, as the latter enjoys an overwhelming political and economic power with the bloc. - 7.
-All these qualifications make very tentative the following appreciation: - (i) It seems that after several years of stagnation during the period immediately after the war, when Russia was mainly concerned with exploiting the satellites in the form of reparations for war damage, CONECON has promoted a new and more balanced form of co-operation within the Soviet bloc.
-It is most likely that this activity will continue to expand in the future. - (ii) Practical results of the increased activity of COMECON in recent years, although perceptiable in many cases, may seem limited owing mostly to the natual tendency of countries to resist forms of co-operation implying loss of some of their political or economic independence, and also owing to the complexity of the machinery set up.
+In particular, it is not absolutely clear which has more weight: - (i) between COMECON and Communist parties, the latter having probably a strong impact on decisions, both at national levels and at the level of the Soviet bloc as a whole; this was again emphasised as a conference of Secretary Generals and high party officials, together with heads of governments was held in Moscow recently before the 16th session of the Council Meeting in June, 1962. - (ii) between countries acting individually, paris of countries negotiating bilateral agreements, and COMECON itself; and - (iii) between the European satellites and the USSR, as the latter enjoys an overwhelming political and economic power with the bloc. - 7.
+All these qualifications make very tentative the following appreciation: - (i) It seems that after several years of stagnation during the period immediately after the war, when Russia was mainly concerned with exploiting the satellites in the form of reparations for war damage, COMECON has promoted a new and more balanced form of co-operation within the Soviet bloc.
+It is most likely that this activity will continue to expand in the future. - (ii) Practical results of the increased activity of COMECON in recent years, although perceptible in many cases, may seem limited owing mostly to the natural tendency of countries to resist forms of co-operation implying loss of some of their political or economic independence, and also owing to the complexity of the machinery set up.

-, ollowing In addition, since the cost-price structure within COMECON precludes the calculation of real costs of production, either within the association as a whole or within its component members separately, there is no means for securing the optimum allocation of resources.
+In addition, since the cost-price structure within COMECON precludes the calculation of real costs of production, either within the association as a whole or within its component members separately, there is no means for securing the optimum allocation of resources.
+However, it should not be excluded that work done recently will bear fruit in the near future.
+Common projects, such as the "Friendship" pipeline system and also the co-ordination of long-term plans, are probably among the most important attempts to integrate gradually various national economies within the Soviet bloc.